ciur/papermerge/docs/source/backup_restore.rst

 .. important::

+    Backup does not save users' passwords unless option ``--include-user-password`` is specified.
+For papermerge system-wide
-    Backup **does not save users' passwords**.
-This means that after restoring the backup, system administrator need to set superuser password with ``./manage changepassword`` command.
+    backups created without ``--include-user-password`` option after restoring the backup, system administrator need to set superuser password with ``./manage changepassword`` command.
 Superuser in turn, will need to set passwords for other Papermerge accounts.

 Detailed Version
 ~~~~~~~~~~~~~~~~~~~